 Thanks to their classic egg shape, round kamado cookers are known for radiating heat to a central point within the grill.
 The uniform heat produced by this shape is ideal for baking, smoking, and roasting, meaning you can cook a pizza just as well as you can slow-smoke a pork butt.
 Blaze and Kamado Joe are among the brands that make it possible to set up indirect heat in their grills by way of a multi-level cooking rack system with heat deflectors.
 Kamado Joe’s split-height racks and half-moon deflector plates come close to creating direct and indirect heat at the same time, but it’s still much harder to establish separate temperature zones in a round kamado than in an oval.

 Choose Your Kamado Grill Class

 Still having trouble figuring out which kamado charcoal grill is best for you?
 Don’t worry, we’re about to really help you narrow down your choices.
-We’ve sorted our selection of kamado cookers into 2 classifications — Premium, and Economy — as a way to guide your search toward the specific models that speak to you as an outdoor cook.
+We’ve sorted our selection of kamado cookers into 3 classifications — Luxury, Premium, and Economy — as a way to guide your search toward the specific models that speak to you as an outdoor cook.
 These divisions are based on quality, performance, and features as determined by our team of experts with more than 20 years of experience testing grills.
 Our experts may not have been around when the first earthenware stove was made all those centuries ago, but they know a thing or two about modern charcoal kamados.

 Cast-aluminum construction means these grills will never rust

 Highest degree of quality and longevity backed by lifetime warranties